ansible-collections/dellemc.enterprise_sonic/docs/CONTRIBUTING.md

 * Ensuring the issue's intent and purpose is conveyed precisely.
 This is necessary because it can be difficult for an issue to explain how an end user experiences a problem and what actions they took.
 * Giving a contributor the information they need before they commit to resolving an issue.
-* Lowering the issue count by preventing duplicate issues.
-* Streamlining the development process by preventing duplicate discussions.
+* Streamlining the development process by identifying and closing duplicate issues.

 If you don't have the knowledge or time to code, consider helping with _issue triage_.
 The Dell dellemc.enterprise_sonic community will thank you for saving them time by spending some of yours.